jawj/IKEv2-setup/README.md

 ## What?

-A script to take Ubuntu Server 17.04 from clean install to production-ready IKEv2 VPN with strongSwan.
+A Bash script that takes Ubuntu Server 17.04 from clean install to production-ready IKEv2 VPN with strongSwan.
+Comments and pull requests welcome.

+### VPN server

 * The VPN server identifies itself with a Let's Encrypt certificate, so there's no need for clients to install private certificates — they can simply authenticate with username and password (EAP-MSCHAPv2).
-The Let's Encrypt certificate is set up to auto-renew.
-* The box is firewalled with `iptables` and configured for unattended security upgrades, so it should be safe to forget about until 17.04 reaches end-of-life.
+* The box is firewalled with `iptables` and configured for unattended security upgrades, and the Let's Encrypt certificate is set up to auto-renew, so it should be safe to forget about it all until 17.04 reaches end-of-life.
-* A `.mobileconfig` profile is generated for Mac and iOS, to set up moderately secure ciphers and *Connect on demand* support, sending all traffic over the VPN.
-PowerShell commands are provided to configure secure ciphers on Windows 10.
-These are sent by email.

-Comments and pull requests are welcomed.

-### Compatibility

-* The setup script is tested working on the cheapest VPSs offered by Linode, OVH and Vultr, and on Scaleway's ARM64-2GB (on Scaleway, unblock SMTP ports in the admin panel and *hard* reboot the server first, or your configuration email will not be delivered).
+* The cheapest VPSs offered by Linode, OVH and Vultr, and Scaleway's ARM64-2GB, have all been tested working as VPN servers.
+On Scaleway, unblock SMTP ports in the admin panel and *hard* reboot the server first, or your configuration email will not be delivered.

-* The VPN configuration is tested working with the built-in VPN clients on OS X 10.12, iOS 10, Windows 10, the Android strongSwan client, and (unsurprisingly) strongSwan on Linux.
+### VPN clients

+The VPN is tested working with:

+*  **macOS 10.12 and iOS 10**  Built-in clients.
+A `.mobileconfig` profile is generated for Mac and iOS, to set up secure ciphers and enable *Connect on demand* support.
+* **Windows 10 Pro**  Built-in client.
+PowerShell commands are generated to configure the VPN and secure ciphers.
+* **Ubuntu 17.04**  Using strongSwan.
+A Bash script is generated to set this up.
+* **Android**  Using the strongSwan app.

+Configuration files, scripts and instructions are sent by email and also dropped in the user's home directory on the server.

 ### Caveats

-* The script will **not** work as-is on 16.04 LTS because the `certbot` package is outdated (and found under the name `letsencrypt`).
+* The script **won't** work as-is on 16.04 LTS because the `certbot` package is outdated, found under the name `letsencrypt`, and doesn't renew certificates automatically.
-* There's no IPv6 support — and, in fact, IPv6 networking is disabled — because I haven't got to grips with the security implications (e.g. `iptables` rules), and because supporting IPv6 prevents the use of `forceencaps`.
+* There's no IPv6 support — and, in fact, IPv6 networking is disabled — because supporting IPv6 prevents the use of `forceencaps`, and honestly also because I haven't got to grips with the security implications (`ip6tables` rules and so on).
-* It's not recommended to use this unmodified on a server you use for anything else, as it does as it sees fit with various wider settings that may conflict with what you're doing.
+* Don't use this unmodified on a server you use for anything else, as it does as it sees fit with various wider settings that may conflict with what you're doing.

 ## How?